krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

       # [tons of helpful comments]
     end

-As you can get, this is where [Rails' routing](http://guides.rubyonrails.org/routing.html) is handled.
+As you can guess, this is where [Rails' routing](http://guides.rubyonrails.org/routing.html) is handled.
 Now when we visit [localhost:3000/posts](http://localhost:3000/posts), we see Rails has successfully routed the request.
 It recognized the request to `posts` as a GET request.

 But now we have another error: "uninitialized constant PostsController".
 Let's fix this by putting said PostsController in the correct spot.
 From the console, `touch app/controllers/posts_controller.rb`, and write the following code: